As work on the East Coast Upgrade continues temporary timetable changes will be necessary on dates agreed in advance with the train operators.

 We are investing £1.2bn upgrading the upgrading the East Coast Main Line (ECML) to allow more trains to run and deliver quicker, more reliable journeys across the route.

 To deliver these improvements there will be further periods of disruption in 2020 and 2021, including additional weekends and longer periods of work.
 The provisional dates for the longer periods of work are:

 - No services to or from King’s Cross on the weekend of Saturday 20 and Sunday 21 June 2020, in addition to further weekends later in the year.

-- A reduced long-distance service planned from 5th to 13th September 2020 to enable engineering work between Grantham and Peterborough, including no long-distance services to or from King’s Cross on the weekend of Saturday 5th September and Sunday 6th September 2020.
+- A reduced long-distance service planned in the Autumn to enable engineering work between Grantham and Peterborough, including a possible weekend with no long-distance services to or from King’s Cross.

 You can get more detailed travel information from the individual train operator websites: